Medically Unlikely Edits

 Although CMS publishes most MUE values on its website, other MUE values are confidential and are for CMS and CMS contractors use only.
 Confidential MUE values are not releasable.
 The public/confidential status of MUEs may change over time.

 Inquiries about the MUE program, including those related to NCCI (PTP, MUE and Add-On) edits, should be sent to NCCIPTPMUE@cms.hhs.gov.
 Inquiries about a specific claim should be addressed to the appropriate MAC.

 Inquiries about the rationale for an MUE value should be addressed to the appropriate MAC or a national healthcare organization whose members often perform the procedure.

 If a national healthcare organization, provider, or other party wants to submit a request for reconsideration of an MUE value, the procedure described in the Frequently Asked Questions (FAQs) should be followed.
-See the web link below.
+See the web link in the navigation pane on the left side of this page.
 Such requests should be addressed to:

 National Correct Coding Initiative